 Well, here we are!
 Last week I decided on what I was going to do for my #LearningProject, which lead me to begin learning ASL (American Sign Language).
 I had already made progress last week by learning basic phrases such as how to introduce myself, and communicate how I was doing.
 This week I wanted to become fluid with my alphabet gestures and attempt to tackle numbers from 1-20.
 I must say, practice makes perfect and its not as easy as it seems.

 To learn the alphabet, and numbers 1-10 I have been using apps from the App Store such as “ASL”, “SignSchool”, but mostly “The ASL App.”
 These apps give me pictures and videos to help me see what each letter or number looks like.
 On the app “The ASL App” I am able to slow down each gesture by clicking on the turtle.
 This helps me grasp the concept then be able to become more fluid by following the instructor.
 In order to learn numbers 11-20 I looked to other resources such as YouTube and found a video called, “ASL Numbers 11-20 in Sign Language – Learn how to Sign Numbers.”
 This video gives you the gestures in which your hand is supposed to be placed then gives you the chance to repeat to make sure you have the gesture down.

 This video shows my progress..

 As you can see I am still working on becoming faster and being able to transition between each letter and number.
 I have realized that signing takes time and there are a lot of things to be conscious of while signing.
 For example, the hand that you are not signing with has to be in a certain position and the way your hand you are signing with has to be facing, either palm out or back of hand out.
 This can change the context in which you are speaking.
-I want to continue learning the basics, so next week I plan to learn the days of the week, the months of the year, and possibly colours.
+I want to continue learning the basics, so next week I plan to learn the days of the week, and the months of the year.